DIYgod/RSSHub/docs/en/joinus/new-rss/submit-route.md

 ## Pull Request Title

 The pull request title will be used as the commit message when your pull request is merged.
-Please follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
+Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.

 If you are adding a new route, including all required documentation and `radar.js`, use `route` as the scope.
 If you are adding new radar rules only, use `radar` as the scope.